Dr. E.P. Scarlett High School: Advanced Placement

 The school also offers French Language & Culture as a challenge exam for its French Immersion students.

 French Immersion

 Scarlett has a strong French Immersion program, offering -1 stream Études Sociales and Mathématiques, as well as French Language Arts (FLA).
 Scarlett also offers an AP Mathématiques Enrichment course.
 In the 2023 - 2024 school year, Dr. E.P Scarlett had 298 students enrolled in French Immersion.

-Athletics

-Scarlett has a strong athletic program, with teams participating in the following: